6.1 PreLab Reading – The Endocrine System

 Endocrine System

-A hormone functions as a chemical messenger that travels from its source to target cells via the bloodstream.
+A hormone functions as a chemical messenger that travels from its source (secretory) cell to target cells via the bloodstream.
 Typically secreted by endocrine glands (such as the adrenals, thyroid, and pituitary), hormones can also be produced by various cell types throughout the body.

-Upon secretion, hydrophilic messengers like peptides and non-thyroid hormone amines dissolve directly into the watery blood plasma, circulating briefly before being metabolized by the liver and excreted by the kidneys, typically within minutes.
+Upon secretion, hydrophilic messengers like peptides/proteins, and non-thyroid hormone amines dissolve directly into the watery blood plasma, circulating briefly before being metabolized by the liver and excreted by the kidneys, typically within minutes.
 In contrast, hydrophobic hormones such as thyroid hormones (T3/T4) and steroids require carrier proteins (such as corticosteroid-binding globulin and albumin) to travel through the bloodstream.
 Bound to these carriers, their half-lives are extended to hours or more.

 The hypothalamus

 In response to these releasing hormones, the anterior pituitary synthesizes and secretes various hormones including thyroid stimulating hormone (TSH), luteinizing hormone (LH), follicle stimulating hormone (FSH), growth hormone (GH), adrenocorticotropic hormone (ACTH), and prolactin.
 Each hormone enters the bloodstream to exert specific effects on target organs.
-For instance, TRH form the hypothalamus stimulates TSH release from the anterior pituitary, which then prompts the thyroid gland (the target organ) to release thyroid hormones (T3 and T4).
+For instance, TRH from the hypothalamus stimulates TSH release from the anterior pituitary, which then prompts the thyroid gland (the target organ) to release thyroid hormones (T3 and T4).

 It’s important to note that hypothalamic releasing hormones are essential only for the synthesis and release of anterior pituitary hormones.
 In contrast, hormones stored and released by the posterior pituitary, such as oxytocin and vasopressin, are synthesized in the hypothalamus and transported along axons to the posterior for direct release into the bloodstream.
 Due to its role in secreting multiple hormones, the anterior pituitary gland is often referred to as the “master gland”.